Amsterdam taxi services recommends:

 Covid-19 Notice: Many of our cultural destinations are closed due to the Pandemic.
 Our vehicles and luggage compartments are disinfected each day and after every service to ensure your safety both on and off the road.
 Our drivers don masks.

 Amsterdam – Holland’s emblematic capital brims with romance, culture and kicks.
-Take a candlelit cruise along the canals, lined with narrow-fronted buildings dating from the city’s heyday as a trading centre, browse the paintings of the Dutch masters at the Rijksmuseum or join the punters prowling the alleyways of the Red Light District.
-Amsterdam Arena –
+Take a candlelit cruise along the canals, lined with narrow-fronted buildings dating from the city’s heyday as a trading center, browse the paintings of the Dutch masters at the Rijksmuseum and the Van Gogh museum, or maybe the Frans Hals museum.

 Arnhem – Take a trip to Arnhem, in southeastern Holland, scene of WWII’s ‘Operation Market Garden’, in which the city’s Rhine crossing proved a ‘Bridge too Far’ for the allied forces attempting to bring an early conclusion to hostilities.

 Bloemenveiling Aalsmeer (the Aalsmeer Flower Auction) – Get up early to witness trading at Bloemenveiling Aalsmeer (the Aalsmeer Flower Auction).
 Close to Schipol airport, the auctions take place in five halls at what is the world’s largest commercial building at 999,000 sq m (10.7million sq ft).
 It’s best to arrive by 7 am; Thursdays are busiest.

 Amsterdam canal Boat tour – Take a glass-topped boat tour round Amsterdam’s many waterways and harbour.
 It is an excellent way to see the city’s most interesting areas.
 Another option is to take the Museum Boat, which links most of the major cultural attractions.